dolamroth/starlette-web/docs/common/caching.md

 ## Caching

 Framework supports Django-like generic cache backend.
-A sample implementation is provided for RedisCache in `starlette_web.contrib.redis`.
+A sample implementation is provided for Redis in `starlette_web.contrib.redis.cache.RedisCache`, and for local filesystem in `starlette_web.common.files.cache.FileCache`.

 ## Plugging-in